developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/api/core/EMDKManager/index.md

 **Parameters:**

-`featureType` - The  EMDKManager.FEATURE_TYPE the object to be created.
+`featureType` - The [EMDKManager-FEATURE_TYPE](../EMDKManager-FEATURE_TYPE) the object to be created.

-`statusListener` - The callback will returned on  EMDKManager.StatusListener when the feature is ready to use.
+`statusListener` - The callback will returned on [EMDKManager-StatusListener](../EMDKManager-StatusListener) when the feature is ready to use.

 **Returns:**